maythazinphyo1/Devops_gp1/use-cases/use-case-1.md

 ### Goal in Context

-As a *HR Advisor*, I want to produce the report about population of the countries in the world, continent and region so that I can support report for which countries meet the market requirement.
+As an *HR Advisor*, I want to produce the report about population of the countries in the world, continent and region so that I can support report for which countries meet the market requirement.
 ### Scope

 Company.